g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Blue-green deployment transfers traffic from the vintage surroundings to the brand-new environment gradually, permitting automated and seamless updates.
 This makes certain that in the deployment method, users are not disturbed.

 For example:
+A software-as-a-pr
-A software-as-a-provider (SaaS) platform updates its consumer interface the use of blue-green deployment.
+ovider (SaaS) platform updates its consumer interface the use of blue-green deployment.
 The new interface is deployed in green surroundings and steadily rolled out to customers.
 Users seamlessly transition to the brand-new interface without experiencing any downtime or disruptions.

 ### Test in Production
 The deployment lets in you to check updates or new capabilities in a production-like setting (green) without affecting end users.
 By doing this, it is ensured that any issues are discovered and stuck earlier than being deployed to the live environment.